 Certificates of no impediment to marriage can be issued to Australian citizens and permanent residents in Australia (further information on smartraveller.gov.au) or by the Australian Consulate-General in Noumea.

 In New Caledonia, applications forms must be lodged in person (by the applicant) by appointment only at the Australian Consulate-General.
 CNIs are issued within two working days of lodgement.

 Fees apply, payable only by credit or debit card (American Express is not accepted), in Pacific Francs (XPF).
 Please contact us for current fees converted to Pacific francs (XPF).
-Fees paid for notarial services are non-refundable.

 For further information, including fees, and appointments: